 All students starting per September 2022 need to follow the study programme as described in section 1.
 The transitional arrangements apply to those students who started their study programme in previous academic years.
-For all questions regarding study planning, please contact your study advisor!
+For all questions regarding study planning, the students should context the study advisor.

-5b Arrangements regarding changes in the 2019-2020 curriculum
+5.1.
+Arrangements regarding changes in the 2019-2020 curriculum

-In the 2020-2021 curriculum the Master-thesis stage consists of 18 EC (15+3).
+In the 2020-2021 curriculum, the master thesis stage consists of 18 EC (15+3).
 Before September 2019 this was 20 EC.
-Students from older cohorts (i.e., 2018-2019 and earlier curricula) who are yet to finalise the Master-thesis should still put an extra 2 EC (56 hours) into their Master-thesis in order to graduate successfully.
+Students from older cohorts (i.e., 2018-2019 and earlier curricula) who are yet to finalise the master thesis should still put an extra 2 EC (56 hours) into their master thesis in order to graduate successfully.